ryansondergeld/WAL/README.md

 ![tree-4a](https://github.com/user-attachments/assets/8a6ab197-ad23-49c2-aaed-a328fca7cd0c)

-After visualizing this, my first tought was to create a series of nodes and use a recursive formula to plot all possible moves.
-The recursive formula would move all the way down the left side of the tree, then work its way back up and fill in the right branches while evaluating a value at each decision point as listed previously.
-This would create a linked list that could be traversed to see every possible outcome of the game.
-The problem with this solution is that it will take an excemptional amount of computation time for a very large string.
+After visualizing this, my first tought was to create a series of nodes and use a recursive formula to plot all possible moves in a given string.
+The recursive formula would move all the way down the left side of the tree, then work its way back up and fill in the right branches while evaluating a value of 1 or 0 at each decision point as listed previously.
+This would create a linked list that could be traversed to see every possible outcome of the game and allow each player to chose the best outcome.
+The problem with this solution is that it will take an exceptional amount of computation time as the string size increases.
 The number of calls to our recursive formula could be represented as the formula 2^(n-1) + 1.

 This means as we approach a string size of 24, for example, we would require 8,388,609 calls to our recursive function.
 The limit at 55 characters would take 18,014,398,510,000,001 calls to our recursive function.
-Even if we were to prune our data, there is still a chance that an excessive number of function calls could happen, and I don't want to take the chance that a random string will cause the game to freeze.
-(On the web page, this results in a PHP timeout error which gives a blank white page)
+Even if we were to prune our data, there is still a better than zero chance that an excessive number of function calls could happen and cause slow performance or disasterous results.
+(For example, in php this could result in a PHP timeout error which gives a blank white page)

-However, the theory behind this is sound and it would indeed give the proper result.
-We could determine the values of each node dpeending on whether the length is even or odd.
-For nodes that have only a single letter, we just reutrn the value of the letter 'W' (1) or 'L' (0).
-This would create a tree that can predict which player will win in the end and provide us with the exact path to victory using the following information:
+However, after programming and testing smaller solutions, the theory behind this is sound and did indeed give the proper result.
+I was able to determine the values of each node dpeending on whether the length of the string was even or odd.
+For nodes that have only a single letter (bottom of the tree), I just reutrned the value of the letter 'W' (1) or 'L' (0).
+This created a tree that can predict which player will win in the end and provide the exact path to victory using the following information:

 - If the string is even, 1P will pick second-to-last
 - If the string is odd, 2P will pick second-to-last
-- Whomever picks second-to-last will always AND the two choices (shooting for the lowest or minimum value L)
+- Whomever picks second-to-last will always pick 'W' (leaving the lowest value)
-- The other player will always OR the two choices (shooting for the highest or maximum value W)
+- The other player will always pick 'L' (leaving the highest value)

-## Optimizing our Solution
+While this works with smaller strings, it does not work for the overall game.
+Time to optimize.

+## Trimming the Tree

 If we look at our trees again, we can see that once we chose either left or right on the first turn, the center of either choice is exactly the same.
 Since they will logically look at the exact same characters of the string, we can significantly trim our tree down in the following manner: